seakhtar/nsf-sbir/grantees/researchexp.md

 [See this map on its own page.](https://www.google.com/fusiontables/data?docid=1eR5TPghK5so47xxeR_8vCdZcuhNWNyu1CEqw9MSM#map:id=3) | [See a searchable table with the same information.](https://www.google.com/fusiontables/data?docid=1eR5TPghK5so47xxeR_8vCdZcuhNWNyu1CEqw9MSM#rows:id=1)

 # How to Apply
 NSF lists opportunities on this page, but the application process is managed by the small companies themselves. **Please follow the instructions listed at the URL provided by the company, if there is one.** If there are no specific instructions, the next step is to contact the company with an email or a phone call.
-Click here for an email template!
+[Click here for an email template!](/flyer/Sample_ContactingNSFSBIRCompanies.docx)

 If you need assistance or have questions, you can contact us at SBIRresearchexp@nsf.gov:

-Video and Interviews:
+## Video and Interviews

 [Youtube Video Inset]

-# Research Experiences are Supported for the Following Participants:
+# Research Experiences are Supported for the Following Participants

 ## High School Students
 - Funding support for active research participation by high school students interested in science, technology, and mathematics.